+We’ve all seen commercials and social media ads that show athletes crushing a beer after working up a sweat.
 Sometimes nothing tastes better after a run than an ice cold beer.
-Sometimes there’s no better way to wind down at night than with a good glass of wine, especially if we had a good training session that day.
+And for many people, there’s no better way to wind down at night than with a good glass of wine, especially if we had a good training session that day.

 But if we’re serious about achieving our running and fitness goals, is that a problem?
+Is it okay to drink a beer after a workout?
 More specifically, does alcohol impede our recovery and ultimately stand in the way of our progress?

 In this article we take a look at what your body is tasked with when you consume alcohol, and what those processes mean in the grand scheme of your running.